By Green Dog Pet Supply

 - You might see some whole vegetables and fruits listed in the upper part of the list after the primary proteins.

 - Two other “green flags” are the words “Chelated” or “Proteinated” in the mineral mix towards the bottom of the ingredient list.
 This means that the minerals are protein coated for better absorption – these are added with the intent of helping the animal eating them and not some sort of marketing scheme, as most people don’t know what they are!
-(We would prefer that all pet foods be made with whole foods only and entirely without the use of synthetic vitamin and mineral mixes, but for now, only Nature’s Logic has achieved this in the kibbled food category).
+(We would prefer that all pet foods be made with whole foods only and entirely without the use of synthetic vitamin and mineral mixes, but for now, only a few brands such as Nature’s Logic (entirely without synthetics) and Orijen/Acana (almost entirely without synthetics) have achieved this in the kibbled food category).

 Let’s look at the first few ingredients (finding the fat source and looking at the ingredients that come before it) on a two different ingredient labels: